A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Ride the dirt roads in Gunnison and Crested Butte, Colorado

-In recent years, gravel biking in Colorado and beyond has quickly taken off.
+In recent years, Colorado gravel biking has exploded in popularity.
 Whether you’re riding a gravel-specific bike, a road bike, a mountain bike or an e-bike, there are dirt roads in Gunnison and Crested Butte that offer stunning views and a great workout.

 Most gravel riding in the Gunnison Valley is done on forest roads and county roads.
 There are 1,169 miles of bike-able National Forest service roads in Gunnison County.
 In fact, 36% of Forest Service dirt or gravel roads in Colorado are located in Gunnison County.
 BLM and county roads account for hundreds more miles.

 Roads can be easily linked to create day loops or multi-day bikepacking routes of nearly any length for beginner, intermediate and advanced gravel bikers.
-In true Colorado fashion, much of the gravel biking in Gunnison and Crested Butte tends to be remote and adventurous.
+Much of the gravel biking in Gunnison and Crested Butte tends to be remote and adventurous.

 Where to Gravel Bike in the Gunnison Valley